LPMR Frequently Asked Questions

 What is the difference between this program and a traditional preventive medicine residency program?

-This program focuses on leading change in the small systems that connect patients, patients' needs, and health care is based in active caregiving institutions and settings and offers masters-level learning in the Dartmouth Institute for Health Policy and Clinical Practice (formerly CECS).
+This program focuses on leading change in the small systems that connect patients, patients' needs, and health care.
+It is based in active caregiving institutions and settings and offers masters-level learning in The Dartmouth Institute for Health Policy and Clinical Practice.

 Is this a freestanding preventive medicine residency program?